iankronquist/rustyvisor/README.md

 Unmount the USB stick from your development device and insert it into your test device, assuming you have a separate test and development devices.
-If you're running under the Windows subsystem for linux, check out the powershell script under `scripts/deploy_wsl.ps1` which automates some of the mounting and copying.
+If you're running under the Windows subsystem for Linux, check out the powershell script under `scripts/deploy_wsl.ps1` which automates some of the mounting and copying.